 To rule by natural authority alone cannot avoid corruption.
 Even America’s Founding Fathers knew the survival of our nation was dependent on our relationship with Christ.
 That too is why the Father sent us the Holy Spirit as teacher and helper.
 He not only leads and guides us in all truth He backs up the Word of God with power in our lives.

-Like I said in the beginning of this essay, “Of the increase of His government and peace there shall be no end.”
-Be encouraged, He will empower you to overcome all things.
+Like I said at the beginning of this essay, “Of the increase of His government and peace there shall be no end.”
+Be encouraged.
+He will empower you to overcome all things.
 To overcome however will require you to order your life with the Word of God.
-To order your life you must learn His Word and implement it within your life.
-If you want direction you must grasp the hand of the one described as “the Way, the Truth and the Life.”
+To order your life, you must learn His Word and implement it within your life.
+If you want direction, you must grasp the hand of the one described as “the Way, the Truth and the Life.”
 You are not a saved Adam.
 You are now in Christ, complete in Him and a new creature.

 The days ahead will be exciting for sure.
 Let the kings arise.